timo/zasim/docs/tutorial/custom_stepfunc.rst

 In order for :ref:`displays <display-package>` and `controls
 <zasim.gui.control>` to work, there is a unified interface for all kinds of
-simulators, wether they are based on a `StepFunc` class and a `TestTarget`, or any other class you can come up with.
+simulators, wether they are based on a `StepFunc` class and a `Target`, or any other class you can come up with.
 This interface is defined and documented in `zasim.simulator`.
-There is a special class for a Simulator built from a `StepFunc` and a `TestTarget`, which is the `~zasim.simulator.CagenSimulator` and a class for a StepFunc and TestTarget based simulator, that also offers a rule number, like the elementary cellular automaton would, called `~zasim.simulator.ElementaryCagenSimulator`.
+There is a special class for a Simulator built from a `StepFunc` and a `Target`, which is the `~zasim.simulator.CagenSimulator` and a class for a StepFunc and Target based simulator, that also offers a rule number, like the elementary cellular automaton would, called `~zasim.simulator.ElementaryCagenSimulator`.